jordanch/udacity-fewd-p4/README.md

 The optimization leverages requestAnimationFrame API and effectively ensures that all JavaScript computation required for the next animation is handled before the next animation frame.

-## Website Performance Optimization portfolio project
+## Website Performance Optimization portfolio project --- Udacity's brief:

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).